robwco/workshop-marketing/lesson2.md

 That's it.

-There are plenty of others but you can find enough great clients to fill the gaps in your schedule each year by using just these sites for free.
+There are plenty of others but you can find enough great clients to fill the gaps in your schedule by using just these sites for free.

 I know.
-I do it every month.
+I do it every day.
 It’s worth it.
 It will bring you peace of mind knowing that you are always just a few conversations away from a new client.

 Don’t believe the critics that say you have to live with feast or famine in your business.
-The truth is you can build a solid business if you build on a foundation of results.
+The truth is you can build a solid business filled with abundance if you build on a foundation of results.

-If you’re curious about how to use these sites efficiently, don't worry.
+If you’re curious how you can hit the ground running and use these websites efficiently, don't worry.

 That's what we'll dive into next.
 Let's start with the top place for finding clients: AngelList.

 <div class="mb-4">
 	<a href="/best-website-for-clients/" class="button font-semibold rounded-lg bg-blue text-white text-xl px-6 py-3 inline-block cursor-pointer text-center no-underline my-2 mt-4 hover:bg-blue-dark">Part 3: The minimalist firm's approach to outbound <span class="ml-2">&rarr;</span></a>
 </div>

 <p class="mb-8 text-xl text-grey-darker">PS.
-Want to save this list of websites? :zap: <a href="/letters">I'll send you a digital copy</a> so you don't lose it the next time you need a UX design client.</p>
+Want to share this series with someone? :zap: <a href="/letters">Send them here</a>.</p>
 </div>